Volunteering For Animal Sanctuary Charities In Belfast

 As the charity's name suggests, Cats Protection is dedicated to caring for and rescuing any and all mistreated and unloved felines.
 It's a national charity that first started up in London, but the organisation now has rescue sanctuaries, offices and charity shops all around the UK.

 In Belfast, you'll find the local Cats Protection animal sanctuary just a short drive from the city centre in Dundonald.
 Mainly run by volunteers, it helps to rehabilitate cats and kittens and provide them with a safe environment until they can be adopted into a loving home.

 Opening up your home to a cat is a fantastic way to support the charity's adoption rescue centre.
 If that's not an option though, why not foster one for a while?
 Or why not offer to volunteer at the centre to help with the cats' care and wellbeing?
 Cats Protection are always looking for people to get involved with local charity events in Belfast, as well as assist with its admin, marketing and education services.

 Another national animal charity that does incredible work is the Royal Society for the Protection of Birds (RSPB).
 Founded in 1889, it now runs and maintains over 150 nature reserves across the UK, providing sanctuary to native and global bird species.

 In Northern Ireland, the Belfast Lough Reserve is home to hundreds of different kinds of birds.
 Spread out over four sites, it provides homes for both native and global species on the brink of extinction, as well as places for the local community to go to learn more about bird conservation.

 You could get involved with the RSPB in Belfast by volunteering to help out in one of its visitors' centres, or as a helper on a conservation project.
-RSPB also frequently organises fundraising events and are always in need of people willing to help with bucket collections.
+RSPB also frequently organises fundraising events and is always in need of people willing to help with bucket collections.